 If there is any difference check through again it is sometimes easy to miss small mistakes.
 It is sometimes useful to work out how much the difference is so it is easier to track down.
 To do this take the balance from the reconciled statement and deduct the balance as per the bank.

-We have produced a free Excel bank reconciliation statement which you can download and use free of charge.free Excel bank reconciliation statement.
+We have produced a free Excel bank reconciliation statement which you can download and use free of charge.
+By downloading the template you agree to our licence agreement.Bank Reconciliation Statement

 Return from bank reconciliation to bookkeeping basics page.